 During the processing of cereal grains, a substantial proportion of the nutrients are lost, most especially the proteins in the form of the smallest moiety called amino acids.
 The objective of this study is to investigate the proportional loss due to processing, in order to throw more light in external fortification of the processed grains as may be necessary for the future.

 This investigation carried out the amino acid profile of drum dried; freeze dried and spray dried products of processed maize and cowpea grains in order to establish the after effects of these processing methods on the amino acid profile of the residual products.
 The processed methods investigated have been reported to be ideal for the preservation of processed grains in the powdered forms and amino acids availability in the products will determine the final protein nutritional value of the processed food products.

-.
-ELIAS, L.G. and BRESSANI, R. (1971).
-Improvement of the protein quality of corn bean diets by the use of fortified corn or opaque-2 corn.
-In: III Western Hemisphere Nutrition Congress, Bal harbour, Miami, Florida, U.S., August 30/September 2.
+Elias, L.G. & Bressani, R. (1971).
+Improvement of the protein quality of corn-bean diets by the use of fortified corn or Opaque-2 corn.
+In III Western Hemisphere nutrition congress.
+Bal Harbour, Miami, Florida, U.S., August 30/September 2.

-.
-LADIPO, J.K.
+Ladipo, J.K.
 (1977).
 Proceedings of cereals and pulses in Nigeria.
 II.
 Technological practices in the processing of cereals and legumes in Nigeria.
 In: Proceedings of the launching of the first annual conference of Nigerian Inst.
-Food Science and Technology, 1:20.
+Food Science and Technology.
+5-7 May, p.
+20-26.

 Massieu, G.H., Guzmán, J., Cravioto, R.O. & Calvo, J. (1949).
 Determination of Some Essential Amino Acids in Several Uncooked and Cooked Mexican Foodstuffs.
 J. Nutr., 38(3): 293–304. https://doi.org/10.1093/jn/38.3.293.